 Main attractions in Côte d’Ivoire

 Yamoussoukro is the capital of Côte d’lvoire and an important place for the Baoule people.
 It is famous for characteristic paved streets lit with several lights, the Basilica of Our Lady of Peace, replica of Vatican’s St. Peter Basilica and the Abokouamekro Game reserve.
-This Basilica seats about 18,000 people and thousands of tourists have visited this country to see this spectacular structure.
+This Basilica seats about 18,000 people and thousands of tourists have visited the country to see this spectacular structure.

 Abidjan is the biggest city and the economic center of Côte d’Ivoire.
 It has the Museum of contemporary art and the Park du Banco Rainforest Reserve.

-It’s a city situated in the western part of the country amid the Dan people who are a very impressive tribal group popular in western Africa because of their fascinating cultures.
+Man is a city situated in the western part of the country amid the Dan people who are a very impressive tribal group popular in western Africa because of their fascinating cultures.
 The region of Man is a mountainous region and densely forested with attractive rock formations in LaDent.
 Adventure travelers should choose Man for any outdoor activities such as climbing and hiking.

 Its economy is based on the cotton industry.
 The city largely grew from the 1970s after the construction of the power station at Kossou Lake flooded land to the west of the city.
-Bouaké is known for its large carnival and market, for its crafts and for the St Michael’s Cathedral.
+Bouaké is known for its large carnival and market, its crafts and for the St Michael’s Cathedral.

 Korhogo is situated in the northern region of Côte d’Ivoire and is also the capital of the Senufo people.
 Adventurers should discover the Wananiere Village de Tisserand, about 15 minutes outside of the town near Mont Korhogo.
-A vast amount of lokal cloth is produced in the village with traditional methods.
+A vast amount of local cloth is produced in the village with traditional methods.
 They also sell everything from table cloths to handy bags in various motives and colors.
 Their products can be bought in many souvenir markets.

 Côte d’Ivoire’s beaches

 The south eastern coastline of Côte d’lvoire has several stunning unspoilt beaches with beautiful sand dotted with palm trees and clear warm waters favorable for swimming and many other water sports.
 We recommend adventurers to go to Assinie, an extraordinary seaside village.
 It’s a strip which divides the laguna and the Atlantic Ocean.
-We recommend also to visit the south western coastline, from San Pédro to Sassandra, we consider as more beautiful.
+We recommend also visiting the south western coastline, from San Pédro to Sassandra, we consider as more beautiful.
 The Bay of Sirens has a great reputation among tourists.